aziascreations/PB-GameFramework/readme.md

 ### Modules

 #### XInput
-You can enable XInput support by compiling the game and framework by setting the `#FRAMEWORK_MODULE_XINPUT` constant in the compiler.
+You can enable XInput support by compiling the game and framework by setting the `#FRAMEWORK_MODULE_XINPUT` constant in the compiler or by making sure the build script has the variable `%MODULE_FRAMEWORK_XINPUT%` set to `1`.

 By doing so, you will have access to the `XInput` module and it's fonctions, and the XInput library will be loaded when you call `Framework::Init()`.
+And since this module is the only controller module present in the framework for now, if you activate it, the framework will take care of calling the controller-related procedures of your screens with the help of the `ControllerManager` module.

+More info about the XInput module can be found in the [relevant documentation](Documentation/XInput.md).

 ### For development
 If you simply want to run the game to test your code, you can either compile *"[Game.pb](Game.pb)"* or simply open the *"[Game.pbp](Game.pbp)"* file and use the project.<br>